sturmk/GEMSGUI/README.md

 ### Building using Conda

-GEMSGUI can be easily built using [Conda](https://conda.io/docs/) package manager.
+GEM-Selektor can be easily built using [Conda](https://conda.io/docs/) package manager.
 Conda can be installed from [Miniconda](https://conda.io/miniconda.html).
 Before building `GEMSGUI`, make sure you have the `conda-devenv` tool installed.
 Otherwise, run the following command in a terminal (assuming here that `conda` is already installed!):

 ```sh